 And while we take this approach generally at Nyssa, we recognize two important things: our team is always learning and will certainly not always get it ‘right’.
 That is okay.
 We listen, we learn, we adjust.
 We also use language carefully and mindfully, but we do not police ourselves at every turn.
 You may often see just “women” or just “mothers” mentioned in our copy; but, more often than not, you will see both.

+Using inclusive language asks something simple of us.
+It asks us to try.
 To tap into our innate capacity for kindness and curiosity about the experience of our fellow humans.
 To change deeply embedded habits.
 To consider the implications of words and phrases that have long gone unchallenged.
 To dig deep into empathy and imagine an experience not our own.
 At its heart, inclusive language is about practicing empathy— the cornerstone of understanding the human experience.

 When we put empathy into practice— whether through design, language or through our actions as citizens of the world— we believe we have the power to transform women's health on an individual, communal and societal scale.
 That is our commitment, to you and to ourselves.